sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-03-20-performance-test-approaches.md

 gh-badge: [star,follow]
 comments: true
 ---
-In this article we are going to see some true facts regarding Performance testing approaches, spatially what to do, When to do.
+In this article we are going to see some true facts regarding Performance testing approaches, spatially **what to do, When to do, what to start with**

 This post is fully based on my personal experiences, other people may find different opinion.
 I would request my blog readers to have comment and write you opinion as well as what you find about same topic from your experiences.

-Performance test, is a kind of test which measures **how well** application is performing rather than **what it is performing**.
+Performance test, is a kind of test which measures **how well** application is performing rather than **what is** performing.

 ### Performance Testing In Agile
 Usually people from non agile environment think.
 Performance testing all about timing , so it should be done at the end.
 Some says, some says not.
 But the fact is, performance testing is usually based on 3 key aspects